NeonGeckoCom/skill-update/README.md

 ## Examples

-- "Neon check for updates"
+- Check for updates.
+- Do you have any updates?

 ## Contact Support